Nodal heterogeneity can induce ghost triadic effects in relational event models: Introduction

-Relational event models attempt to quantify how individuals’ behaviour, external factors and interaction with other individuals change the social network structure over time.
+Relational event modeling \citep{butts2023relational} provides a flexible approach to studying the dynamic nature of social relationships.
+This framework attempts to quantify how individual behaviour, external factors and interaction with other individuals change the social network structure over time.
 It is often of interest to determine whether changes in the network can be attributed to endogenous mechanisms reflecting natural relational tendencies, such as reciprocity or triadic effects.
+Nodal heterogeneity in the network is often modelled by including actor-specific or dyadic covariates, such as age, gender, age difference, etc. However, capturing the full extend of all personality traits that encompass popularity or expansiveness is often difficult, if not impossible.